shibanisankpal/Customer-Relationship-Management/README.md

 A Customer Relationship Management (CRM) system built using Streamlit and SQLite.

 ## Overview
 The CRM System is a web application that allows businesses to manage their customer interactions effectively.
-It provides functionalities such as adding new customers, tracking leads, scheduling appointments, and generating reports.
+It provides functionalities such as adding new customers.
 The application is built with Python using the Streamlit framework for the user interface and SQLite for the database.

 ## Application Link